Coping With Epilepsy Dr. Karen Shue - Brain and Health

 From what I know the rash from Carbamazapine is very rare & I never knew it could be fatal.
 All meds have side-effects & nobody really knows how they will be effected until they try the medication.

 After describing what you're going through, it sounds to me like the risk (which I see as small) might be worth it.
-Personally I see being restricted from taking anti-epileptic drug's as being much more dangerous, especially if you're made to stop taking them cold turkey.
+Personally I see being restricted from taking AED's as being much more dangerous, especially if you're made to stop taking them cold turkey.

 Hi there